BlinkTagInc/node-gtfs/README.md

 Run the download script:

+    npm run download

+or

     node ./scripts/download

-To keep schedules up to date, you might want to schedule this to occur once per day.
+To keep schedules up to date, you could schedule this to occur once per day.

 #Example Application